thechenlab/slide-seq_spatial_analysis/README.md

 1. Go into the data_visualization folder and select the notebook for the puck you want (or, change the filepath and puck number to reflect your own puck.
 2. Run each chunk of the code to get to the interactive plot.
 Directions for how to use the interactive plot can be found in the notebook.

 Note: To create a new notebook, click the checkbox next to one of the other notebooks and select "duplicate".
-In the copied notebook, change the name of the notebook and the pkn variable to your desired puck.
+In the copied notebook, change the name of the notebook and the "pkn" variable to your desired puck.

 ## 2. Single Gene Expression